 As you're deciding which activities to keep on your calendar, always pick the ones that involve community over the ones that find you prepping a thing alone.

 3. Embrace a perfectly imperfect tree.

-It resonated with me because it perfectly showcases what tree decorating day usually looks like at our house: Tim struggling to wrestle the big plastic beast of a tree down the stairs from the attic and wasting time fluffing the branches and re-bending the trunk so it lines up perfectly straight while the kids are off playing at something else.
-It made me think–it is time for a change!
+But this is what tree decorating day usually looks like at our house: Tim struggling to wrestle the big plastic beast of a tree down the stairs from the attic and wasting time fluffing the branches and re-bending the trunk so it lines up perfectly straight while the kids are off playing at something else.
+It makes me think--it is time for a change!

 I've never had a real Christmas tree before, but we're finally changing that this year.
 In September, I took a day trip out to the Cornett Farm in Sugar Grove, North Carolina to visit with a family of tree growers.
 I wanted to learn more about what goes into the heirloom craft of growing Christmas trees.